good clean fiction

 What makes a book "clean"?

 The exact standard varies by reader.
 For some, "clean" means no swearing at all; for others, an occasional mild word is fine as long as there's no sex or profanity in a strong sense.
-Because of this variation, the smartest approach is to check content warnings and reviews rather than trusting the label alone.
-What one publisher calls clean, another might call "sweet," "wholesome fiction," or "family-friendly."

 How can you verify a book is actually clean before buying?